Weekly Meal Prep

 User research

-The survey
+User survey

 I started this user research with the assumption that the target users will be young people.
 They are students or professional working persons who live in big cities and have an active life.
 I developed a survey with Google Forms then distributed it among multiple groups of the working profession on Facebook and Whatsapp.
+The purpose was to define:

-1. Users' cooking habits
+- Users' cooking habits

-2. What motivates them to cook at home on daily basis
+- What motivates them to cook at home on daily basis

-3. The pain points if have during their cooking process.
+- The pain points if have during their cooking process.

-The online survey includes 8 questions and had completed by 108 people that provided me the quantitative data needed to validate my assumptions.
+The survey includes 8 questions and had completed by 108 people that provided me the quantitative data needed to validate my assumptions.

-• Users occupation and their cooking habit.
+Users occupation and their cooking habit

 More than 70% of people who did the survey are office staff and students in the range of 25-35 years old.
 They usually spend 20-40 hours or more per week working and studying.
 But they still try to cook meals from several times to once a day per week.